RAKWireless/LinkitSmart-Alexa-Quick-Start/README.md

 In the top directory of linkitSDK

-**Note: Before compile you need to fill in the "User ID" and "license" provided by Rakwireless in feeds/rakalexa/rak-alexa-apps/src/alexa_demo/src/plugin_alexa.h (line 28,29)**
+**Note: Before compile you need to fill in the "license" provided by Rakwireless in feeds/rakalexa/rak-alexa-apps/src/alexa_demo/src/plugin_alexa.h (line 29)**

 After modified as described above and then: